Powerlearnproject/se-day1-assignment-marius6555/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt: "Tell me about a book."

+Improved Prompt: "Summarize the plot and main themes of 5AM Club by Robin Sharama in 200 words."
+The improved prompt reduces ambiguity and provides clear instructions, which guides the AI to generate a more accurate, relevant, and concise response.
+This is particularly important in scenarios where the user needs specific information quickly and efficiently.
+By removing vagueness, the improved prompt minimizes the risk of misunderstanding and maximizes the value of the AI's output.